|Coro™ Fellows Program in Public Affairs|

 Need-based stipend and scholarships are available upon acceptance into the program.
 Fellows with documented financial need may request a tuition payment plan during the program.
 In the past, 100% of those who qualify have received financial support of some kind.

 Application to Coro Fellows requires submission of a current resume, three essays, two letters of recommendation and a copy of any undergraduate and graduate school transcripts.
-Applications for the 2016-17 class are now closed.
-Meet our 2016-17 class of St. Louis Coro Fellows!
+Applications are now being accepted for the 2017-18 class!

 St. Louis affords a unique perspective on some of the key issues that confront our world today, including education, urban development, healthcare, biosciences and entrepreneurship.
 With a cost of living calculated as the lowest among the nation's 20 largest metropolitan areas, several prominent universities, and some of the largest companies in the world - including nine Fortune 500 companies - St. Louis is an ideal host to the Coro™ Fellowship.